UBC-InfoVis/2021-436V-tutorials/3_D3_Tutorial/3_D3_Tutorial.md

 	    })
 	```

-2. Get the x-position of the mouse cursor.
+2. Get the x-position of the mouse cursor using `d3.pointer()`.
 We only want to show a stock price tooltip for a specific date and the y-position is not relevant in this case, but can be extracted similarly.

 	```js
 	const xPos = d3.pointer(event, this)[0]; // First array element is x, second is y